 2019 was the inaugural year for the HumanisEM Creativity in Medicine Award.
 Residents were asked to submit a work in any form that reflected their experiences in medicine, in residency, and in serving the city of Baltimore and its people.
 We are very proud of the talent, thoughtfulness, and humanism exemplified by their submissions.
 Please see our Events page to see recent winning submissions!

 H3EM's biannual HumanisEM Speaker Series aims to highlight individuals whose work embodies, exemplifies, and emphasizes humanism in the practice of emergency medicine, and medicine at large.

-The inaugural lecture of the HumanisEM Speaker Series will be held on September 25, 2019.
+The inaugural lecture of the HumanisEM Speaker Series was held on September 25, 2019.
 Please visit the Events page for more details.

 Humanities Exposure in EM Resident Education: A Qualitative Study

 This cross-section survey-based study examined the impact of humanities exposure amongst EM residents at six residency programs across the country.

 Increased humanities exposure was associated with higher performance on measures of empathy, and the majority of respondents expressed an interest in the integration of the humanities in graduate medical education.
 Read more here in our publication in Academic Emergency Medicine: Education and Training.